Please read our important disclaimers before using this content

 - Your employer (if allegations involve workplace contact or threats)

-- Your family and friends (she tells everyone you're "dangerous")
+- Your family and friends (the other party tells everyone you're "dangerous")

 - Your children (coached to fear you or believe you're violent)